7 Tips to Choose the Right Cat Water Fountain

 Our Domestic Cats require hydration just as humans do, but they don’t have prey as a source of moisture.

-If they are eating plenty of moisture-containing canned food and drinking water, that would be helpful, My blog post Why Are Cats Picky Eaters will help you figure how much moisture is in your cat’s food.
+If cats are eating plenty of moisture-containing canned food and drinking water, that would be helpful, but many cats have a diet that includes dry cat food.
+My blog post Why Are Cats Picky Eaters will help you figure how much moisture is in your cat’s food.

 Features of a Great Cat Water Fountain